Welcome to the website of Mr Maxim Horwitz, Consultant Orthopaedic Hand & Wrist Surgeon working in London.

 Privately he runs specialised clinics for adult and paediatric patients across central and NW London.
 He offers hand and upper limb trauma management, tendon and carpal tunnel surgery, fracture fixation as well as the very latest techniques for many conditions.
 He treats all age paediatric patients from babies to teenagers and adults with hand and wrist trauma to congenital lesions and neuromuscular conditions.

-During the current Corona pandemic and lockdown Mr Horwitz is only seeing URGENT cases in person.
-He is however conducting video consultations with new and follow up patients in line with Public Health England & BMA guidance and approved by the main health insurance providers.
-Please contact Karen in the office 0208 150 8290 to set up your video consultation.
+During the current Corona pandemic Mr Horwitz is seeing patients both face-to-face in selected clinics AND via video consultations for vunerable and shielding patients (in line with Public Health England & BMA guidance).
+He is approved by the main health insurance providers for both options.
+Please contact Karen in the office 0208 150 8290 to discuss making an appointment.

 Maxim Horwitz works with top teams and athletes to help recover from injury and return to peak performance as soon as possible - from Olympic athletes to Premiership footballers, International cricketers, boxers, rugby players and many others.
 He also works with many professional musicians.

 Some of Mr Horwitz's recent testimonials can be found here.
 His full CV is available to view here.

 All private clinics are run in association with other specialists - Hand Therapists, Neurophysiologists, Radiologists, Rheumatologists, Anaesthetists, and fellow Surgeons - to ensure that patients have the best and broadest expertise available to help them.

 Mr Horwitz regularly posts on his Twitter profile, which you can scroll through below:Tweets by maximhorwitz

 Mr Horwitz was born in 1976 in Johannesburg.
 He was educated and trained in South Africa and London

 and was appointed Consultant Hand Surgeon in the Hand Unit at Chelsea and Westminster Hospital in 2012 where he is the clinical Lead.